N-DucharmeBarth-NOAA/2024-npo-sma-taf/README.md

 Criteria were based on [Monnahan 2024](https://doi.org/10.1016/j.fishres.2024.107024).

 The original model runs to produce management advice used R version 4.3.1 and identified that models 5, 8, 12, and 30 failed to meet these conversion criteria.
 Models within this repository were run with R version 4.4.0 to address an identified security risk in earlier versions of R. Doing so resulted in estimates that were virtually identical.
 However, using R version 4.4.0 resulted in model 16 having $\hat{R}=1.012$ which is marginally higher than the convergence criteria.
 All other convergence criteria for all other models were unchanged between the two versions.
-Including/excluding model 16 from the ensemble does not change the management advice.
+Including/excluding model 16 from the ensemble does not change the management advice as seen in figure `TAF/report/ensemble.mgmt_dist_comp.png`.

 ### License